Norman Wanstall

-Norman Wanstall (born 1935) is a British retired sound editor who did the sound editing for a few of the early James Bond films.
+Norman Wanstall (born 1935) is a British retired sound editor who did the sound editing for several of the early James Bond films.
 He won the first Oscar for a James Bond film at the 1964 Academy Awards.
 He won in the category of Best Sound Editing for the film Goldfinger.

 In 2000 he appeared in some making-of features for the James Bond films.